NeuralMMO/beta/rst/game_wiki.rst

 **Move 1 tile in any available direction**

-- Agents cannot move off of the game space, or **into water.**
+- Agents cannot move off of the game space, or toward obstacle tiles like water and stone.
 - As the game progresses, the action space becomes constrained as a fog encircles the board.
-Agents cannot be in tiles covered in fog, and all gradually move towards the center of the game space.
+Agents take increasing damage in tiles covered in fog, and all gradually move towards the center of the game space.

 **Attack an Agent - either NPC or from another team**

 - Attack can only be against one other Agent or NPC
-- To attack, your Agent must be within three tiles as the opponent -- actually within a 7x7 square around your Agent.**
+- To attack, your Agent must be within three tiles (in Chebyshev distance) as the opponent -- actually within a 7x7 square around your Agent.**

 **Inventory Management**

-Inventory capacity is 12 items, including armor, weapon, tools, and consumables.
+Inventory capacity is 12 items, including armor, weapon, tools, ammunition, and consumables.
+Each item except ammunitions takes one inventory space.
+Ammunitions of the same type and level can be stacked infinitely in an inventory space.
+If an Agent's inventory is full, it can no longer harvest or loot new item.
+To manage inventory, an Agent can

-- Buy or Sell in the Market
+- List an item in the Market, which remains on the inventory until sold
-- Destroy an item if no market value
+- Destroy an item if no market value and instantly make a space available
-- **Giving an item to a team mate is only permitted when standing on the same tile**
+- Give an item to a team mate, which is **only permitted when standing on the same tile**

 .. dropdown:: About the Observation Space